Atharva2006/amazon-product-data-extractor/README.md

-Hi 👋, I'm atharva,
- A passionate webscraping beginner

-I’m currently working on amazon web scraper
-I’m currently learning camoufox and js
-How to reach : narkhedeatharva200637@gmail.com

-Amazon Product Scraper:
+#Amazon Product Scraper

 - This is a Playwright + Python scraper built to extract product titles, prices, and ASINs from amazon.in and amazon.com.
 - It uses stealth mode via `patchright` and exports the data to an Excel file, sorted by price.

-How It Works:
+## How It Works:

 Launch Browser:
 - The script uses Playwright to launch a Chromium browser with persistent context (saves login, cookies, etc.).

 User Input:
 - You’re prompted to enter a valid Amazon search URL (either .in or .com).

-       Scraping Loop:
+## Scraping Loop:

 - It scrapes product titles and prices from the first 2 pages of the search results
 - Locates each product block.
 - Extracts the product title and price.
 - Skips items without proper ASIN or missing data.

-       Pagination:
+## Pagination:
 - After scraping a page, it clicks the "Next" button and waits for the next page to load.

-       Excel Output:
+## Excel Output:

 - Saves the scraped data to an Excel file.
 - Cleans and converts price to numeric.
 - Removes duplicates and sorts products by price (ascending).
 - Overwrites the file with the cleaned, sorted data.

-Disclaimer
+## Disclaimer
 - For **educational/demo purposes** only.
 - Built specifically for a single Amazon search page.
 - Amazon’s structure may change and break the script.